MatthiasQuintern/nicole/nicole.1.md

 To update nicole, simply follow the installation instructions.

 ## pacman (Arch Linux)
-Installing nicole using the Arch Build System also installs the man-page and a zsh completion script if you are using zsh as default shell.
+Installing nicole using the Arch Build System also installs the man-page and a zsh completion script, if you have zsh installed.
 ```shell
 git clone https://github.com/MatthiasQuintern/nicole.git
 cd nicole